-Our local newspaper has written stories featuring the library and our partnership with National Novel Writing Month events has been so successful I have even shared this idea with colleagues at our state’s Library Association conference. (page 2 of this handout from 2005) http://skyways.lib.ks.us/tricon/2005/handouts/encouraging.pdf
+Our local newspaper has written stories featuring the library and our partnership with National Novel Writing Month events has been so successful I have even shared this idea with colleagues at our state’s Library Association conference.
+I have compiled some easy printable ideas from things that have worked well for us here in Topeka.

-If you are on the fence about whether your library should partner with National Novel Writing Month this November, email me and I’ll talk you into it.
 If you don’t want to organize a series of events, do a book display of your library’s writing books in mid-October with a flyer about referring people to www.nanowrimo.org.
 After all, that’s how I found out about it at my library.
-If your library is not able to do anything official this year, consider logging on to your regional forums and posting any of the services that your library offers to support writers (public computers, free wifi, fiction writing guides), along with your library’s website and hours.
+If your library is not able to do anything official this year, consider logging on to your regional forums and posting any of the services that your library offers to support writers, along with your library’s website and hours.

 We all know that librarians wear many hats and our time is divided between huge varieties of tasks.
 I look forward all year to the programming and promotion that I get to do in support of National Novel Writing Month events at my library.
 November is the happiest time of year!”

 Manager, Strathcona Branch